GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 The Requirement Classes
 @@@@@@@@@@@@@@@@@@@@@@@@

-The requirment member of a type classification is intended to be declared with an expression build from requirement classes.
-Again, the type definition if evaluated in a controlled environment and these classes, as well as aliases for convienience are already in scope.
+The requirement member of a type classification is intended to be declared with an expression built from requirement classes.
+Again, the type definition is evaluated in a controlled environment and these classes, as well as aliases for convienience, are already in scope.

 Concrete Requirements
 ######################